 - 2 Aves: Right next to Suspiro and they have cute beach towels and accessories.

 - De’lohana Bikinis: Second floor of Tamarindo Inn a little outside town.
-Super cute bikinis with many pieces great for surfing.
-Super soft, made with biodegradable materials.
+Super cute bikini, super soft, made with biodegradable materials.

 - Morena Beachwear: Has a wide collection of bikinis and one pieces, many for surf.
 In Centro Commercial El Punto in town.